-- Provide Assigned Workers with a safe work site and provide appropriate information, training, and safety equipment with respect to any hazardous substances or conditions to which they may be exposed at the work site.
+Provide Assigned Workers with a safe work site and provide appropriate tools, information, training, and safety equipment with respect to any hazardous substances or conditions to which they may be exposed at the work site;

 A “Direct Placement” is a situation where the Vet-1-1 is hired by Client as a recruiter to identify and pre-screen a candidate (each, a “Referred Worker”) for a position with the Client, who may then be employed directly by the Client, without regard to the previous relationship of the Referred Worker to the Vet-1-1.

-A Direct Placement is considered successfully completed upon the completion of the first day of the employment of the Referred Worker with the Client, following which the Vet-1-1 will invoice the Client for an amount equal to the fee specified in the Fee Schedule.
+A Direct Placement is considered successfully completed upon the Referred Worker‘s completion of the first day of employment with the Client, following which the Vet-1-1 will invoice the Client for an amount equal to the fee specified in the Fee Schedule.

-IF CLIENT EMPLOYS, CONTRACTS, OR HIRES, DIRECTLY OR INDIRECTLY, AS AN EMPLOYEE, ANY VET 1-1 EMPLOYEE, INDEPENDENT CONTRACTOR, OR OTHER WORKER, OR OTHER ASSOCIATE, WHO WAS AN ASSIGNED WORKER WITH CLIENT WITHIN ONE (1) YEAR OF THE END OF THAT ASSIGNED WORKER’S LAST SHIFT WITH THE CLIENT OR DURING WORKER’S ASSIGNMENT OR WORKER’S ‘PROFILE’ WAS SENT TO THE CLIENT, THEN CLIENT MUST NOTIFY VET-1-1 IMMEDIATELY.
-CLIENT SHALL PAY VET 1-1 A PLACEMENT/CONVERSION FEE AS DETERMINED BY THE AGREED ON FEE SCHEDULE.
+IF CLIENT EMPLOYS, CONTRACTS, OR HIRES, DIRECTLY OR INDIRECTLY, AS AN EMPLOYEE, ANY VET 1-1 INDEPENDENT CONTRACTOR, OR OTHER INDIVIDUAL, WHO WAS AN ASSIGNED WORKER WITH CLIENT WITHIN ONE (1) YEAR OF THE END OF THAT ASSIGNED WORKER’S LAST ASSIGNENT WITH THE CLIENT OR DURING WORKER’S ASSIGNMENT OR WORKER’S ‘PROFILE’ WAS SENT TO THE CLIENT, THEN CLIENT MUST NOTIFY VET-1-1 IMMEDIATELY.
+CLIENT SHALL PAY VET 1-1 A PLACEMENT/CONVERSION FEE AS DETERMINED BY THE AGREED ON FEE SCHEDULE .
 SUCH FEES ARE APPLICABLE REGARDLESS OF WHETHER THE ASSIGNED WORKER IS HIRED AT ANOTHER LOCATION, SUBSIDIARY, OR SISTER FACILITY AND IF THE CLIENT ACTIVELY RECRUITS THE ASSIGNED WORKER FOR A POSITION.
 ANY SUCH FEES DUE FOR A DIRECT PLACEMENT WILL BE PROMPTLY INVOICED TO CLIENT AFTER VET-1-1 IS NOTIFIED THEREOF.